Skip to content

 Branches in Armbian follow this convention:

-• Master branch (master): Main development will happen on the master branch.
+• Main branch (main): Main development will happen on the main branch.
 This is the latest and greatest branch, but is always “stable” and “deployable”.
 All tests always pass on this branch.

 Each Armbian release will have the following version format: